OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

      - Select `QRAppInstallation.csproj` file
      - Press `F5` to run the project

-5) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
+- Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
-  - `{{Microsoft-App-Id}}` with Application id generated from Step 1
+  - `{{Microsoft-App-Id}}` with AAD app registration Application id, generated from Step 1
   - `{{domain-name}}` with base Url domain.
-E.g. if you are using ngrok it would be `1234.ngrok.io`
+E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.

-6) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 7.
+- Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 7.

-7) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
+- Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.